MonkmanMH/UVic_BIDA302/course_outline/00_course-outline.md

 Congratulations!
 You read to the end of the Syllabus.

-For a single bonus mark, before 2020-03-05 11:59 PM PDT please email me the following:
+For a single bonus mark, before 2020-10-28 11:59 PM PDT please email me the following:

-* a picture of a geographic location (a building, city skyline, natural landscape, etc., real or imaginary) with a bit of information as to what the picture shows, and why you chose it.
+* a picture of a geographic location (a building, streetscape, city skyline, natural landscape, etc., real or imaginary) with a bit of information as to what the picture shows, and why you chose it.